PdB333/appstream-gateway/README.md

-# app-web
+# Appstream Gateway

-`app-web` turns compatible Linux desktop applications into isolated browser sessions.
+`appstream-gateway` turns compatible Linux desktop applications into isolated browser sessions.
 It supports AppImages, preinstalled X11 commands, packaged archives, and other compatible Linux desktop apps.

 The stack is: